byalextran/southwest-checkin/README.md

 ## Manage Check-Ins

 `autoluv` uses the `at` command behind the scenes to check in at a specific time.
-Use the related `atq` and `atrm` commands to manage them.
+Use the related `atq` and `atrm` commands to manage check-ins.

 ### View Scheduled Check-Ins
 Make note of the first column's number.